Male surfer inside a wave curl with buildings on shore in the background.

 Pacific City is a small beachfront town in north Oregon with great surf and striking natural landscapes.
 You’ll find the best waves in the fall and winter months, though some prefer the warmer temperatures and smaller waves of summer.
 Surf conditions can vary widely from day to day, so it’s good practice to check local surf reports before heading out.

 The area is home to a few natural wonders, including the Great Dune of Cape Kiwanda, a huge sand dune you can hike for an excellent ocean view.
-From the beach you’ll see fishing boats navigating around Haystack Rock, a towering rock formation that juts out from the water just off the coast.
+Stop at the beach and witness fishing boats navigating around Haystack Rock, a towering rock formation that juts out from the water just off the coast.

 Explore Pacific City Hotels